QuadSpinner/Gaea-Docs/source/Guide/05-Build/3-Scale.md

 #### Important Readouts for Terrain Scale

-In the Terrain Definition, you get two readouts: Real Scale and Height-Scale Ratio.
+In the Terrain Definition, you get 2 readouts: Real Scale and Height-Scale Ratio.

 **Real Scale**: This is the pixel-to-meters "density" for your output.
 It is calculated by dividing your final output resolution (selected in the Build Manager) by the scale in meters set in the Terrain Definition.